 Although defeated in their attempts to acquire control of Manchuria's railroads, American bankers succeeded in a simultaneous struggle to participate in a six power loan (consortium) for Chinese currency reform and for the promotion of industrial enterprises in Manchuria.
 But this victory was also short-lived.
 The American bankers were forced to withdraw from the consortium when President Wilson in a statement issued March, 1913, withdrew the support of the American government, declaring that the conditions of the loan "seem to us to touch very nearly the administrative independence of China itself."
-Wilson's decision reflected the dominant capitalistic interests of the United States, which at the time were manufacturing and commercial rather than financial.
+Wilson's decision was made before United States imperialism had attained its full strength and aggressiveness.
 After the World War, when the United States emerged as a large capital-exporting country, Wilson changed his tune and inspired the formation of a new consortium.